 Q: How is the ABP different from traditional blood and urine testing?

-A: Traditional samples are analysed in isolation, and normally require the presence of a prohibited substance in order to demonstrate that a violation of the rules has occurred.
-By contrast, ABP blood samples are analysed as a group, using thresholds based solely on the individual player’s data.
+A: Traditional samples are analysed in isolation, and it is normally the presence of a prohibited substance that demonstrates that a violation of the Programme has occurred.
+By contrast, ABP blood samples are analysed as a group, using thresholds based on the individual player’s data.

 Q: What does the ABP do that traditional testing does not?